Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Introduction

-\paragraph{Spectral methods.} We first review spectral methods based on \Cref{eqn:def-mtx-t-and-d-intro} for standard GLMs (non-mixed, with $\ell=1$), which were introduced in \cite{li1992principal}.
+Spectral methods based on \Cref{eqn:def-mtx-t-and-d-intro} were introduced in \cite{li1992principal} for standard GLMs (non-mixed, with $\ell=1$).
 For the special case of phase retrieval, a series of works has provided increasingly refined bounds on the number of samples needed to guarantee signal recovery via the spectral method \cite{netrapalli2013phase,candes2013phaselift,chen2015solving}.
 This type of analysis is based on matrix concentration inequalities, a technique that typically does not return exact values for the overlap between the signal and the estimate.
 More recently, an exact high-dimensional analysis for generalized linear models was carried out in \cite{lu2020phase,mondelli-montanari-2018-fundamental}.
-These works focus on the regime of interest in this paper: $n$ and $d$ growing at a proportional rate $\delta\coloneqq \lim \frac{n}{d}$.
+These works focus on the regime of interest in this paper: $n$ and $d$ growing at a proportional rate $\delta$.
 This sharp analysis allows for the optimization of the preprocessing function: the choice of $\cT$ minimizing the value of $\delta$ (and, hence, the amount of data) needed to achieve a strictly positive overlap was provided in \cite{mondelli-montanari-2018-fundamental}; furthermore, the choice of $\cT$ maximizing the overlap was provided in \cite{luo-2019-opt-preprocessing}.
-The analysis of the spectral methods in the works above assumes a Gaussian design matrix.
-Going beyond this assumption, \cite{dudeja2020analysis} provides precise asymptotics for design matrices sampled from the Haar distribution, and \cite{maillard2020construction} studies rotationally invariant designs.
+Going beyond the proportional regime in which $n$ is linear in $d$, bounds on the sample complexity required for moment methods (including spectral) to achieve non-vanishing overlap were recently obtained in \cite{damian2024computational}.
+The aforementioned analyses assume a Gaussian design matrix.
+Beyond this assumption, \cite{dudeja2020analysis} provides precise asymptotics for design matrices sampled from the Haar distribution, and \cite{maillard2020construction} studies rotationally invariant designs.
+Moving to the mixed regression setting ($\ell>1$), Yi et al.\ \cite{yi-2014-mixed-linear-regression} proposed a spectral estimator based on \Cref{eqn:def-mtx-t-and-d-intro} with $\cT(y) = y^2$.
+The analysis is based on concentration inequalities and requires the number of samples $n$ to be of order $d\log d$ for accurate recovery.
+Estimators based on spectral decomposition of data-dependent tensors were proposed for MLR in \cite{Cha13} and for mixed GLMs in \cite{sedghi2016provable}.
+However, these methods require $n$ to be of order at least $d^3$ for accurate recovery.
+Our work is the \emph{first} to establish exact asymptotics for a mixed GLM in the linear sample-size regime: $n, d\to\infty$ with $n/d\to\delta\in (0, \infty)$.
+To achieve this goal, our strategy differs from analyses of spectral methods in the non-mixed setting \cite{lu2020phase,mondelli-montanari-2018-fundamental} which reduce the study of the spectrum of $D$ to that of a rank-1 perturbation.
+In contrast, our analysis is based on a combination of techniques from free probability and approximate message passing (AMP).